docusign/extension-app-data-io-reference-implementation/README.md

 In this example, the `Forwarding` address to copy is `https://bbd7-12-202-171-35.ngrok-free.app`.
 ## Create an extension app
 ### 1. Prepare your app manifest
-Replace `<PROXY_BASE_URL>` in your manifest.json file with the ngrok forwarding address in the following sections:
+Replace `<PROXY_BASE_URL>` in your manifest file with the ngrok forwarding address in the following sections:
 - `connections.params.customConfig.profile.url`
 - `connections.params.customConfig.tokenUrl`
 - `connections.params.customConfig.authorizationUrl`